Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Results and Discussion

-We employed a WR-42 feed with a doorknob transition, micrometer-adjustable monopole, and sliding short to re-tune the waveguide–cavity match during plasma operation~\cite{BiswasIEPC2019,BiswasIEPC2022}; a representative H$_2$ discharge is shown in Fig.~\ref{H2-Plasma}.
-From a microwave perspective, plasma discharge simply acts as a time-varying high-Q load whose effective resistance and reactance drift with pressure and power \cite{ramesh2024absorptivelimiter,ramesh2024filterlimiter}.
+We employed a WR-42 feed with a doorknob transition, micrometer-adjustable probe, and sliding short to retune the waveguide--cavity interface during plasma operation~\cite{BiswasIEPC2019,BiswasIEPC2022}; a representative H$_2$ discharge is shown in Fig.~\ref{H2-Plasma}.
+Electrically, the discharge behaves as a time-varying high-$Q$ load whose effective resistance and reactance drift with pressure and power~\cite{Ramesh2024,Ramesh2024_PlasmaResonator}.

-Plasma formation detunes the MET; without re-tuning the discharge self-quenches as mass flow $\dot m$ increases.
-In He tests at $P_{\rm in}=10$~W and $f\approx17.78$~GHz, live adjustments of the short and probe height preserved a favorable match as the plasma impedance evolved, allowing $\dot m$ to be ramped from $25$ to $351$~sccm without plasma extinction.
-Over this flow-rate sweep the absorbed fraction increased from $\sim\!43\%$ to $\sim\!76\%$, and the stagnation-pressure ratio increased to $P_{0, {\rm h}}/P_{0, {\rm c}}\approx1.78$, consistent with stronger heating and the surrogate scaling
+Plasma formation detunes the MET (Fig.~\ref{Ammonia-Tuning}); if the pre-ignition setting is held fixed, coupling collapses and the discharge self-quenches as mass flow $\dot m$ increases.
+Coupling is quantified at the tuner input as $\eta_{\rm coupling}=1-P_{\rm ref}/P_{\rm fwd}$ using directional couplers.
+In He tests at $P_{\rm in}=10$~W and $f\approx 17.78$~GHz, live adjustments of $(h,l_{\rm s})$ preserved a favorable match as the plasma impedance evolved, enabling $\dot m$ to be ramped from 25 to 350~sccm without extinction; over this sweep $\eta_{\rm coupling}$ increased from $\sim$43\% to $\sim$76\% and the stagnation-pressure ratio increased to $P_{0, {\rm h}}/P_{0, {\rm c}}\approx1.78$, consistent with stronger plasma heating.

+Figure~\ref{Ammonia-Tuning} provides a compact NH$_3$ ignition demonstration at very low flow ($\dot{m}\approx 0.1$~sccm) and $P_{\rm fwd}=13$--20~W. In each case, the integrated tuner is first adjusted before ignition (no plasma) to establish a high-coupling cold setting; holding this cold-tuned setting fixed after ignition produces a strong drop in $\eta_{\rm coupling}$, whereas additional in-situ retuning during plasma-on operation restores coupling across the three operating points (e.g., from $\sim$80--99\% cold to $\sim$30--46\% plasma-untuned, then back to $\sim$73--88\% plasma-retuned). \textit{High-power H$_2$ operation:} Using the same directional-coupler power measurements at the tuner input, H$_2$ operation was demonstrated at $f\approx 17.8$~GHz (TM$^{z}_{011}$) with $h=0.61$~mm, $P_{\rm fwd}\approx 77-81$~W, and $\eta_{\rm coupling}\approx 83-93\%$ over $\dot{m}=100-196$~sccm.